ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Consequently, the internal ACS structure is a reconciled conversation between several producers of RATS Conceptual Messages that has mapped each message into a consistent internal representation, has associated the identity of the corresponding RATS role with each assertion (the authority), and has applied Conceptual Message constraints to the assertion.

 The CoRIM data model specified in this document covers the RATS Conceptual Message types, "Reference Values" and "Endorsements".
-Reference values and Endorsements are required for Verifier reconciliation, and Evidence is required for corresponding internal ACS creation as illustrated in {{sec-interact-acs}}.
+Reference values and Endorsements are required for Verifier reconciliation, and Evidence is required for corresponding internal ACS creation as illustrated in ({{sec-interact-acs}}).

 ## Internal Representation {#sec-internal-rep}

 In this document CDDL is used to specify both the CoRIM structure and to specify an internal representation for use in the appraisal procedure.
 The actual internal representation of a Verifier is implementation-specific and out-of-scope of this document.
-Requirements for an internal representation of Conceptual Messages are defined in {{tbl-cmrr}}, where each Conceptual Message type has a structure as depicted by the *Structure* column.
+Requirements for an internal representation of Conceptual Messages are defined in ({{tbl-cmrr}}), where each Conceptual Message type has a structure as depicted by the *Structure* column.
-The internal representations used by this document are defined in {{sec-ir-cm}}.
+The internal representations used by this document are defined in ({{sec-ir-cm}}).

 ## Interacting with an ACS {#sec-interact-acs}